 The dome-shaped front surface of your eye is called the cornea.
 It is the first point at which light is refracted as it enters the eye.
 Irregularities in its curvature can cause nearsightedness, farsighedness, or astigmatism.
-Corrective eyewear compensates for these irregularities, while treatments like LASIK are used to refine the curvature and reduce a patient’s need for corrective eyewear.
+Corrective eyewear compensates for these irregularities, while treatments like LASIK eye surgery are used to refine the curvature and reduce a patient’s need for corrective eyewear.
 Trauma, disease, and infection to the cornea can all have a significant impact on your eyesight, as well as your overall ocular health.

 Understanding the Role of the Cornea in Your Vision